 Through effective partnership working, the OPGs aim to ensure co-ordination and reduce unwarranted variation in outcomes - from prevention, to diagnosis and treatment, to living with & beyond cancer.

-In 2019, Trusts across England began collecting data for a new performance standard for cancer called the Faster Diagnosis Standard (FDS).
-The FDS measures how long it takes for a patient to receive a diagnosis or an all clear for cancer - aiming to do so within 28 days of referral.
+The timed optimal pathways set out how diagnosis within 28 days can be achieved.
+Achieving a diagnosis within 28 days is further reinforced by the introduction of the Faster Diagnosis Standard (FDS) in April 2020.
+The FDS measures how long it takes for a patient to receive a diagnosis or an all clear for cancer, aiming to do so within 28 days of referral.
 The FDS will reduce anxiety for patients, speed up time from referral to diagnosis, and reduce variation in patient experience by helping the NHS to pinpoint where it needs to speed up the process.
 Performance management against the standard started in April 2020.

-The Clinical Advisory Board provides expert clinical oversight, challenge and scrutiny, supporting the Cancer Alliance Board in discharging its role and functions as system lead for cancer in West Yorkshire and Harrogate.
+The Clinical Advisory Board provides expert clinical oversight, challenge and scrutiny, supporting the Cancer Alliance Board in discharging its role and functions as system leader for cancer in West Yorkshire and Harrogate.

-The Groups act as the main source of expert clinical opinion on cancers and provide advice to relevant Boards & West Yorkshire and Harrogate partners.
+The OPGs act as the main source of expert clinical opinion on cancers and provide advice to relevant Boards & West Yorkshire and Harrogate partners.
 Their functions include, but are not restricted to:

 - Identifying and raising awareness of population needs, reviewing clinical outcome and performance data, identifying and addressing unwarranted variation

 - Service monitoring - clinical performance and clinical outcomes

 - Driving innovation, improvement and collaboration to share and spread the adoption of good practice

 There are currently 10 tumour site specific Optimal Pathway Groups.
 Each group is led by a Clinical Director and Vice Chair and has an agreed work programme.
 More information about the Clinical Directors and Vice Chairs is available here.